Foods Associated with Ragweed Pollen Allergy

 In order to maintain a varied diet, susceptible individuals should not aim to avoid all the foods associated with ragweed pollen allergy; in most cases, only some of the potential cross-reacting foods cause symptoms.
 Drinks and foods that may cross react with ragweed pollen include:

-Note: Anecdotal evidence suggests that honey may also bring relief from ragweed pollen allergy and hay fever in some cases.
+*Note: Anecdotal evidence suggests that in some cases honey may actually bring relief from ragweed pollen allergy, rather than make the condition worse.

 About Ragweed Pollen Allergy